 What Education Do I Need to Be an Airline Pilot?

-As an airline pilot, your exact duties vary depending on the organization or industry in which you'll work.
+As an airline pilot, your exact duties might vary depending on the organization or industry in which you'll work.
 However, you'll work almost exclusively with cargo and passenger transportation.

 Topics covered on the licensing exam include meteorology, crew communication, aerodynamics, air navigation principles, wind shear awareness and aircraft loading.
 On the flight test, you'll be tested on emergency procedures, instrument procedures, preflight preparation, in-flight maneuvers, departure, takeoff and post-flight procedures.

-To learn the skills required to become a licensed pilot, you can pursue a degree, or you might opt for field experience only.
+To learn the skills required to become a licensed pilot, you can pursue a degree or you might opt for field experience only.